albrow/blog-old/source/_posts/2013-02-05-hacking-the-english-language-part-two.markdown

 ## Intro

 In [part one](/hacking-the-english-language/),
-I discussed some of the shortcomings of the English Language and how we might be able to fix them by using a phonetic alphabet.
+I discussed some of the shortcomings of the English language and how we might be able to fix them by using a phonetic alphabet.
 There were a few problems with this approach: